funkelab/gunpowder/README.md

         jitter_sigma=[0,2,2],
         rotation_interval=[0,math.pi/2.0])
 ```
+Here, the batch specification is automatically changed to request an upstream
+batch large enough to perform the elastic augmentation seamlessly.

-Another example is random selection of locations inside a source:
+Another example is the random selection of locations inside a source:
 ```python
 random =
     RandomLocation()